BuildingSync/website/documents/index.md

 ---

-The first three documents (Data Dictionary, Geometry Reference Sheet) comprise BuildingSync, and the fourth (Implementation Guide) is a comprehensive guide to using it and implementing it with energy auditing software.
+The first three documents (Data Dictionary, Geometry Reference Sheet) comprise BuildingSync®, and the fourth (Implementation Guide) is a comprehensive guide to using it and implementing it with energy auditing software.